MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 ### Azure CDN

-You can use the **Azure CDN** for hosting custom web parts, libraries and other resource assets, which allows you to apply access keys to your CDN storage and exert greater control over your CDN configuration.
+You can use the **Azure CDN** to deploy your own CDN instance for hosting custom web parts, libraries and other resource assets, which allows you to apply access keys to your CDN storage and exert greater control over your CDN configuration.
 Use of the Azure CDN is not free, and requires an Azure subscription.

 For more information on how to configure an Azure CDN instance, see [Quickstart: Integrate an Azure storage account with Azure CDN](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-a-storage-account-with-cdn).

+For an example of how the Azure CDN can be used to host SharePoint web parts, see [Deploy your SharePoint client-side web part to Azure CDN](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/deploy-web-part-to-cdn).

 ### Microsoft Ajax CDN